 |

-Mortem Online Death School is a two-week program for artists to pursue their curiosity of death and to explore and develop their identity as a death-curious artist.
-The virtual residency will involve daily live video lectures with international death care and funeral industry workers, historians, biologists and artists on a range of death related topics, one tethered international field trip in a graveyard near you and several short one on one meetings with artists who make art about death around the world.
+Mortem is a 10 day online death school for artists to pursue our curiosity of death and to explore and develop our identities as a death-curious artists.
+The virtual residency will involve daily live video lectures with international death care and funeral industry workers, historians, biologists and artists on a range of death related topics and several short one on one meetings with artists who make art about death around the world.
 Built in to the 2- 2.5 hours of daily programming are discussions, recommended assignments and show and tell.
 The program is designed to give insight into death knowledge and ritual from a wide range of perspectives.
-Ayatana death residencies facilitate talk about death.
+Biophilium death residencies facilitate talk about death.
 It is not grief therapy and won't ask you to dwell on pain from your past, although it will be an opportunity to share past experiences in a death positive context and most likely will be therapeutic.
 It will help you identify as an artist who works with themes of death and give you tools to talk about your work and to get involved with non-art professionals who also work with death.
-Ayatana residencies focus on experience and research by visual and conceptual artists.
+Biophilium residencies focus on experience and research by visual and conceptual artists.
 Artists, writers, poets, musicians and dancers are invited to apply.
-This residency will host six or seven selected international artists.
 No previous experience related to death is necessary but a portfolio showing your creative practice is required to apply.
+You can see the artists who will be participating as they confirm here (scroll down to Mortem).
+You can see Mortem alumni here.
 Outline

 Cost: